 To assess the physical changes in the materials inducing these variations, Raman and PL spectra of all 15 channel lengths were collected for each set of devices using a Witec alpha300R system with a 532 nm laser focused with a 50x/0.55 NA objective to a diffraction limited spot size of $\sim$590 nm nominally midway between the source and drain.
 Probing midway along the channel minimizes any effect due to charge-transfer or strain that could be induced by the contacts.
 Spectral measurements were acquired while all terminals of the device were allowed to float.
 Laser power and integration times for a given technique were kept consistent to allow nominal comparisons of signal strength between samples.
 Full details on the collection of Raman and PL spectra are provided in the Methods section.

-Average spectra acquired using both Raman and PL across process conditions are provided in \fig{Fig_2} both in their ``as collected" [\fig{Fig_2}(a,d)] and normalized [\fig{Fig_2}(c,f)] form.
-Differences in the spectral response of the samples are clear.
-The preconditioned, thin, Ta-seed layer (shown in green) exhibits the smallest FWHM in the Raman spectra, as well as largest overall PL-intensity.
-In contrast, the non-preconditioned, thicker, seeding layers (shown in red and blue) exhibit a broader FWHM in the Raman response and decreasing overall PL-intensity.
-Even as the total intensity of the PL-signal decreases in these thicker, non-preconditioned samples, the relative strength of the PL-signal at higher energies ($>$ 1.9 eV) increases [\fig{Fig_2}(f)].
+Average spectra acquired using both Raman and PL across process conditions are provided in \fig{Fig_Spectra} both in their ``as collected" [\fig{Fig_Spectra}(a,d)] and normalized [\fig{Fig_Spectra}(c,f)] forms.
+Differences in the spectral response of the samples are clear with the unpassivated spectra exhibiting the narrowest full-width at half-maximum (FWHM) of the Raman spectra and the largest overall PL-intensity compared to that of the fully fabricated devices.
+With passivation, a broadening of the Raman spectrum and a reduction in the PL-intensity occurs that varies depending on the process conditions.
+For example, the preconditioned, thin, Ta-seed layer (shown in green) has a Raman spectrum that is nominally similar to its unpassivated state.
+The non-preconditioned, thicker, seeding layers (shown in red and blue) in contrast have a notable ``shoulder" in their Raman response between 360-380 \cm.
+In addition, even as the total intensity of the PL-signal decreases in these thicker, non-preconditioned samples, the relative strength of the PL-signal at higher energies ($>$ 1.9 eV) increases [\fig{Fig_Spectra}(f)].
 Altogether, these spectral variations suggest that the gross differences in device performance arise because of differences in the TMD and/or Ta-seed/\ce{HfO_x} dielectric stack rather than the contacts since these spectral tools do not probe beneath the metal layers.